ocaml/v2.ocaml.org/site/learn/tutorials/a_first_hour_with_ocaml.md

 let l = [Red; Blue; Red];;
 ```

-Each "type constructor" can optionally carry data along with it:
+Each "type constructor", which must begin with a capital letter, can optionally
+carry data along with it:

 ```ocamltop
 type colour =